anfractuosity/pcba/README.md

 * Colours different components differently
 * Indicates pin 1 of component with 'white' blob
 * Shows rotation and position of component

-# To Do

-* Need to make work for bottom of board too